docker/docs/installation.md

 ### IP addresses and fully-qualified domain names

 When you bootstrap a controller or node, you must supply a host address either interactively or using the `--host-address` option.
-The host address can be a pubic IP address and/or fully-qualified domain name.
+The host address can be an accessible IP address and/or fully-qualified domain name.

 If you are using a cloud provider such as AWS or Digital Ocean, you may need to allocate a private network for your UCP installation.
-You can use this network as long as the controller and nodes can communicate via among each other via their private IPs.
+You can use this network as long as the controller and nodes can communicate via their private IPs.
 If the private IPs do not support communication among the UCP cluster, using public IPs or full-qualified domain names are required.
+For more information about what ports and protocols are required see [Step 2: Configure your network for UCP](#step-2-configure-your-network-for-ucp).

 ### Subject alternative names (SANs)

-Further, UCP requires that all clients, including the Docker Engine, use a Swarm TLS certificate chain signed by the UCP Swarm Root CA. You build the certificate chain by passing the `--san` (subject alternative names or SANs) values to the boostrapper's `install` or `join`.
+Further, UCP requires that all clients, including the Docker Engine, use a Swarm TLS certificate chain signed by the UCP Swarm Root CA. You build the certificate by passing the `--san` (subject alternative names or SANs) values to the boostrapper's `install` or `join`.
 A SAN value can be the pubic IP address and/or fully-qualified domain name.

 For the controller and each node, you must specify at least one SAN; you can specify more.
-It is not an either/or choice.
-Because you can specify multiple SANs, you can provide both types.

 If you are using a cloud provider and specified private IPs for the host address values, consider whether you need to access your cluster through a public network as well as the private network space.
-If the answer is yes, your SAN values should be public IPs or full-qualified hostnames.
+If the answer is yes, your SAN values should contain both the public IPs or full-qualified hostnames and the private network IPs.

 ### Mixpanel analytics